 Online studying has its own challenges and motivation is one of them.
+International students are finding that studying online during the COVID pandemic has been made easier through vocational colleges such as the Sydney School of Business and Technology.
 Students may get distracted being in a different setting, so they need to put in some extra effort to maintain their focus and attention.
 Listed below are some tips on how learners can remain centered and motivated.

 1. Strike a balance between work and play

 In the online set-up, so many factors can easily cause distractions, therefore devising a realistic schedule is recommended.
 Carefully plan your day by plotting online sessions and breaks on a time conducive for you.
 Do it either in the traditional fashion by keeping an organizer or join the digital revolution and maximise your smartphone use.
 The latest smartphones have the capacity to keep you connected even when you’re on the go.
 Like the iPhone 5c for instance, the full iWork suite (Pages, Numbers, and Keynote) can come in handy during study sessions.
 To learn more about its functionalities, visit the O2’s iPhone 5C page for UK subscribers.

 Online learning may keep you detached from friends and teachers.
 Fortunately social media has bridged the gap and allows you to establish a connection through various platforms.
 Mashable notes this trend paves way to gathering and grasping real-time concepts with emphasis on course quality.
 You can exchange ideas with your instructor and classmates via group pages, discussion forums, and video conferencing.
 It’s also a good way to build your own virtual support system, composed of individuals in the same journey as you are.